Library: Policy

 (h) Payee change.
 Before changing the payee on a case, the worker determines whether to give the new payee access to the current account balance.

 (1) To grant access to the food benefit account balance, the worker first codes the new payee as the authorized representative under the former payee on the FACS Case Information tab, by entering the new payee's name in the 'extra address/guardian name' field (block A32) and an "R" in the "extra address indicator" field (block A33) and then adding the new payee information on the EBTU screen.
-When there is already an authorized representative on the case, the EBT specialist must cancel his or her EBT card before making the new payee the authorized representative.
+When there is already an authorized representative on the case, the EBT specialist must cancel the representative's EBT card before making the new payee the authorized representative.
 The EBT specialist requests EPS assistance in remotely printing an authorized representative EBT card for the new payee using the CARDR screen, per (c)(1) of this Instruction.

 (2) After the authorized representative card prints, the worker updates the FACS Household tab to change the case name to the new payee and removes the new payee as the authorized representative on the Case Information tab.
 The EBT specialist then completes the CARDR screen per (c)(1) of this Instruction to request EPS assistance in remotely printing a new EBT card in the name for the new payee which gives him or her access to future food benefits.